Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Proof of Proposition

-where in the first line we have used (\ref{COV-3}), in the second line we have used (\ref{prox-gaussian-IBP}), in the third line we have used strong stationarity definition (\ref{w-finite-p-def}) and condition (\ref{converging-sequence-w}), and in the fourth line we have used strong stationarity condition (\ref{se-lam-fixed-pt-asymptotic}) and (\ref{eqdef-b}).
-Having verified (B1) - (B6) and (\ref{correction-factor}), we have verified all assumptions required to apply Corollary SE.
+where in the first equality we have used \eqref{COV}; in the second equality we have used \eqref{prox-gaussian-IBP}; and in the fourth equality we have used strong stationarity condition \eqref{fixed-pt-prior-asymptotic} and \eqref{eqdef-b}.
+The third equality has two distinct justifications, depending on whether we are working under the DSN assumption, or under the RSN assumption conditional on the realization of $\{\bbeta_0\}$.
+Under the DSN assumption and if the penalties are symmetric, we have used strong stationarity definition \eqref{w-finite-p-def}, condition \eqref{summary-functions-fixed-asymptotic}, and Lemma \ref{lem-pseudo-lipschitz-empirical-to-expectation}.
+Under the RSN assumption and if the penalties are not necessarily symmetric, we have instead used Lemma \ref{lem-emp-to-exp-non-symm}.
+Having verified (B1) - (B6) and \eqref{correction-factor}, we have verified all assumptions required to apply Corollary SE.